Burgos: History

-Burgos was founded in 884 as an outpost of this expanding Christian frontier, when Diego Rodríguez "Porcelos", count of Castile, governed this territory with orders to promote the increase of the Christian population; with this end in view he gathered the inhabitants of the surrounding country into one fortified village.
-The city began to be called Caput Castellae ("Cabeza de Castilla" or "Head of Castile").
-The county (condado) of Castile, subject to the Kings of León, continued to be governed by counts and was gradually extended; one of these counts, Fernán González, established his independence.
+Burgos was founded in 884 as an outpost of this expanding Christian frontier, When Diego Rodríguez "Porcelos", Count of Castile, governed this territory with orders to promote the increase of the Christian population. he gathered the inhabitants of the surrounding country into one fortified village.
+The city began to be called Caput Castellae (Cabeza de Castilla 'Head of Castile').
+The County of Castile, subject to the Kingdom of León, continued to be governed by counts and was gradually extended; Fernán González of Castile was the first independent count of Castile.